SpiNNakerManchester/SpiNNUtils/spinn_utilities/configs/notes.md

   * Use \t (without the *) for a real none bullet indent.
 (Will replace \t with \&nbsp;\&nbsp;)
   * Supports md links in the \[Title\]\(Link\) format.
       * Link can be any cfg option key except those tagged with @group.
+      * The # reguired by markdown will be added if needed.
       * Where keys are auto grouped any of these can be used.
       * Link can be an external url.